Fonterra says milk powder held up for tests in Bangladesh

-The statement confirms information from a Bangladesh government official who said on Tuesday that customs authorities had restricted the import of more than 600 tonnes (544.31 metric tons) of powdered milk mainly from the world’s largest dairy exporter.
+The statement confirms information from a Bangladesh government official who said on Tuesday that customs authorities had restricted the import of more than 600 tonnes of powdered milk mainly from the world’s largest dairy exporter.

 “Fonterra is working alongside the New Zealand government to ensure that Bangladesh authorities have all the information that they need about the safety and quality of our products,” Group Director of Communications Kerry Underhill told Reuters.